The MSR-Video to Text Dataset with Clean Annotations: Analysis and Cleaning of the MSR-VTT dataset

 \subsection{Successive Sentences without Punctuations}

 In the task of video captioning, we expect each annotation contains one sentence.
 For many annotations in the dataset, each of them consists of multiple sentences.
-In Fig. \ref{figure:msr-vtt-redundant-sentences}, the first annotation can be split into three complete sentences: ``A women in a dress talks about data scientist.", ``She tells how they are problem solvers and well educated.", ``She starts asking how you can stand out among other data scientist."
+In Fig. \ref{figure:msr-vtt-redundant-sentences}, the first annotation can be split into three complete sentences: "A women in a dress talks about data scientist.", "She tells how they are problem solvers and well educated.", "She starts asking how you can stand out among other data scientist."
 It causes two potential problems.
 First, the models trained on such annotations may output grammatically problematic sentences because these annotations are syntactically incorrect.
 Second, such annotations in the test set are no longer reliable ground truth so that the metrics, computed with them, are not reliable, neither.

-To solve these two problems, one needs to manually separate the annotations into several complete sentences and merge them into a single sentence.
-But there are too many annotations in the training and validation sets.
-We only did this for the test set.
-For the training and validation sets, we truncated the sentences longer than $l_a+2\sigma$, where $l_a$ and $\sigma$ denote the average sentence length and its standard deviation, respectively.
+However, many annotations in the dataset consist of multiple sentences.
+To solve it, one needs to manually separate the annotations into several complete sentences and merge them into a single sentence.
+For the sake of efficiency, the annotations, which consist of several sentences, were only divided and merged for the test set.
+For the training and validation sets, the sentences longer than $l_a+2\sigma$, where $l_a$ and $\sigma$ denote the average sentence length and its standard deviation, were truncated respectively.
+After the process on it, 5,543 sentences were corrected in 2,758 video clips (Table \ref{table:numAbnorm}).

+Table \ref{table:origincleaned} contains some random samples from original captions and cleaned ones.
+As shown in it, some most obvious mistakes are corrected and some redundant words are deleted.